Mungert69/FreeNetworkMonitorBlog/content/posts/CustomizingAISecurityAuditsForSpecificHostsAndEndpoints.md

 ### Conclusion

 Customizing your AI security audits is critical for securing various types of hosts and endpoint configurations effectively.
-The Quantum Ready Monitor Assistant makes it simple to add hosts, tailor scans based on endpoint types, and select appropriate agent locations for your security assessments.
+The Quantum Network Monitor Assistant makes it simple to add hosts, tailor scans based on endpoint types, and select appropriate agent locations for your security assessments.

 Now that you've seen how to customize your security audits, you can confidently take control of your network's security.
-Try out the Quantum Ready Monitor Assistant today and make your network more resilient against threats!
+Try out the Quantum Network Monitor Assistant today and make your network more resilient against threats!